nicholaswilde/smartthings/device-types/raspberry-pi/README.md

  - Click on `My Devices` in the SmartThings Web IDE navigation menu.
  - Click on `+ New Device` button.
  - Specify the following fields:
-   - Name: Raspberry Pi
+   - Name: `Raspberry Pi`
-   - Device Network Id: 123 (can be anything at the moment because the Raspberry Pi device type will change it for you).
+   - Device Network Id: `123` (can be anything at the moment because the Raspberry Pi device type will change it for you).
-   - Type: Raspberry Pi (Name of your new device type)
+   - Type: `Raspberry Pi` (Name of your new device type)
-   - Version: PUblished
+   - Version: `Published`
    - Location: <your location, e.g. `Home`>
    - Hub: <your hub> This is a must or else the Raspberry Pi device won't work!
    - Group: Can leave blank.